Estadio Municipal Claudio Suárez

 The Estadio Municipal Claudio Suárez is a multi-use stadium located in Texcoco, State of Mexico, Mexico.
-It is currently used mostly for football matches and is the home stadium for Halcones Negros, Héroes de Zaci and Neza.
-The stadium has a capacity of 5,000 people.
+It is currently used mostly for football matches and is the home stadium for Halcones Negros.
+The stadium has a capacity of 4,000 people.

-The stadium was inaugurated in 1949, however, it wasn't until ten years later that it began to be used regularly for football matches.
+The stadium was inaugurated in 1949, however, it was not until ten years later that it began to be used regularly for football matches.

-The stadium's most important period was between 1978 and 1981, when it became the home of Deportivo Neza, a team participating in Mexico's First Division.
+The stadium's most important period was from 1978 to 1981, when it became the home of Deportivo Neza, a team participating in Mexico's First Division.
 This team was established in Texcoco due to the lack of a suitable stadium in Ciudad Nezahualcóyotl.
 In 1981, the Municipal Stadium hosted three playoff matches.
 At the end of the season the new stadium in Nezahualcóyotl was inaugurated, thus ending the period of greatest national importance for the Texcoco stadium.

-In November 2003, the stadium was renamed Estadio Municipal Claudio Suárez as a tribute to the footballer who holds the second place in number of international caps with the Mexican national football team.
+In November 2003, the stadium was renamed Estadio Municipal Claudio Suárez as a tribute to the footballer who holds the second place in number of international caps with the Mexico national football team.